DomainCloud/antareja-epp/README.md

 #### Setting up the registrar module

-1. Put `antareja` folder to /modules/registrars/.
+1. Put `antareja` folder to `/modules/registrars/`.
-2. Configure server address and default nameserver in antarejaconfig.php.
+2. Configure server address and default nameserver in `antarejaconfig.php`.
 3. Enter your registrar login details and certificate path (this is the full server-side filesystem path to your .pem file).
 4. Save settings.